RaysceneNS/rayscenens.github.io/_posts/2018-02-19-Usb-graphing-meter.md

 ![Graph](/assets/images/2018/02/19/GraphingMeter.png)

 Now I have a tool that can be used to log voltages over time.
 Hardware cost ~$2.
+The source code for this can be found on my [GitHub Repository](https://github.com/RaysceneNS/USB-Graphing-Meter).

 As for the car, the graph showed that it was over reporting the mass of air pulled into the engine.
 This information combined with the real time fuel trim data returned from the OBDII port that showed the ECU was removing fuel as a result of the feedback loop from the downstream O2 sensors.
 Fixing this in my case was simple, replace the Oil laden air filter with the stock paper element.
 And a gentle cleaning of the MAF sensor elements with a sensor safe solvent spray.